CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: How can we set the Slow/Fast decomposition on MCMC Chains with Cosmolike?
 Manual Blocking <a name="manual_blocking_cosmolike"></a>

-Cosmolike Weak Lensing pipeline contains parameters with different speed hierarchies.
+The Cosmolike Weak Lensing pipelines contain parameters with different speed hierarchies.
 For example, Cosmolike execution time is reduced by approximately 50% when fixing the cosmological parameters.
 When varying only multiplicative shear calibration, Cosmolike execution time is reduced by two orders of magnitude.

 Cobaya can't automatically handle parameters associated with the same likelihood that have different speed hierarchies.
 Luckily, we can manually impose the speed hierarchy in Cobaya using the `blocking:` option.
 The only drawback of this method is that parameters of all adopted likelihoods, not only the ones required by Cosmolike, must be manually specified.